nikhilbn19/Dashboard-assignment/README.md

   - Responsive Grid Layout for widgets.

   No Data Placeholder for empty widget states.

-## Project Structure

-src/

-├── data/

-│   └── dashboardData.js

-├── components/

-│   ├── charts/

-│   │   ├── DonutChart.jsx

-│   │   ├── MultiColorDonut.jsx

-│   │   ├── ProgressBar.jsx

-│   │   └── LegendItem.jsx

-│   ├── common/

-│   │   └── NoDataPlaceholder.jsx

-│   ├── widgets/

-│   │   ├── WidgetCard.jsx

-│   │   └── AddWidgetButton.jsx

-│   ├── modals/

-│   │   └── AddWidgetModal.jsx

-│   ├── layout/

-│   │   ├── Header.jsx

-│   │   └── DashboardHeader.jsx

-│   └── Dashboard.jsx

 ## Tech Stack